optiseth/IST-Tools/README.md

 Continuously ping remote PC.
 Push file to c$\temp on remote PC.

-Features using PSTools
+Features using PSTools:
 Show users currently logged in to remote PC.
 Force a remote restart after 15 seconds.
-Restart remote services - VNC Server 4/5, Remote Registry, Windows Firewall, Printer Spooler Show info about remote PC including installed applications.
+Restart remote services - VNC Server 4/5, Remote Registry, Windows Firewall, Printer Spooler.
+Show info about remote PC including installed applications.
 Run PSExec to install remote applications on one PC or multiple PCs using a text file.